Acitoxe/JavaBeginnerCourse/README.md

 This course is designed to be completed in 6 weeks.
 It is okay if you take a bit longer or finish it faster.
 Everyone learns at their own pace.
 Resources to refer are also linked with the schedule.

 ## Practical learning
-To understand each topic better, try out programs listed in the 'Exercises' folder.
+To understand each topic better, try out programs listed in the 'Exercises' page.
 This will help you practice the topics you've learned in theory.

 ## Tips
 It might seem a little daunting at the beginning, but do not give up!
 There are tons of resources and people to help you in this journey.

 ## Next steps
 Once you complete this course, we can put our learning to build a small web app that you can include in your resume too.
-You can choose one from the list of suggested projects in the 'Exercises' folder.
+You can choose one from the list of suggested projects in the 'Exercises' page.

 Happy learning! 🎆